This article includes frequently used functions and additional resources to help you make the most out of formulas.

 Gather all matching content into one cell

-Bring back all cells that match your criteria into one cell.
-This is similar to using INDEX but it allows you to view all possible matching values if you have more than one row in the source sheet with matching data.
+This is similar to using INDEX, but you can view all possible matching values if you have more than one row in the source sheet with matching data.

-Use JOIN and COLLECT:
+Use JOIN and COLLECT, for example:

 =JOIN(COLLECT({Column with values to return}, {Criteria Column 1}, "Criteria 1", {Criteria Column 2}, "Criteria 2"), ", ")